Isaac3924/tea_subs_api/README.md

 # tea_subs_api
 > Back end API with three requested endpoints.

-tea_subs_api is a back end application api that manages the subscriptions statues of customers and tea flavors within said subscriptions.
+tea_subs_api is a back end application api that manages the subscriptions statusses of customers and tea flavors within said subscriptions.
 It holds three endpoints currently that allows a front end user to call on them with provided information and see a proper return.
 This README will provide needed information to use this API as intended.

 ![](code_snippet.png)